 Virgin Money offers different business accounts depending on whether your company's annual turnover is more or less than £6.5million.
-Here we look at Virgin Money's Business Current account for businesses with an annual turnover of less than £6.5million.
-If you have a relatively new business that was established up to 12 months ago, or you are new to Virgin Money you may be able to benefit from 25 months of free business banking.
-A cash limit of £250,000 does apply.
-If not, there is a monthly account fee of £6.50.
-Virgin Money business current account customers can also benefit from smart money management tools and up to 0.35% cashback on purchases made with a business debit card.
-More information on the Virgin Money Business Current account can be found on the Virgin Money website.
+Here we look at Virgin Money's new M Account for Business, designed for businesses with an annual turnover of less than £1million.
+More information on the Virgin Money Business Current accounts can be found on the Virgin Money website.

 HSBC – great for no account maintenance fee for 12 months

-HSBC has a business account for each business type ranging from sole-trader and single director companies to larger corporate businesses.
-A HSBC Kinetic current account is aimed at smaller businesses and you can benefit from 12 months of no account maintenance fee before being charged £6.50 a month.
-The HSBC mobile banking app lets you apply in just a few minutes within the app and you can also benefit from spending and cashflow insights.
+HSBC has a business account for each business type ranging from sole trader and single director companies to larger corporate businesses.
+An HSBC Kinetic current account is aimed at smaller businesses and you can benefit from 12 months of no account maintenance fee before being charged £6.50 a month.
+The HSBC mobile banking app lets you apply in just a few minutes and you can also benefit from spending and cashflow insights.
 HSBC Kinetic Business account holders can apply for an overdraft of up to £30,000 and receive the funds on the same day as approval of your overdraft request.
 For more information on the HSBC Kinetic Business account head to the HSBC website.

 HSBC Kinetic Business account pros